How long do solar panels last?

 What’s the average lifespan of a solar panel?

-As long as your solar panels are good quality and you've kept on top of your solar panel maintenance, your system should continue to function well beyond its average lifespan.
+As long as your solar panels are good quality and you've kept on top of your solar panel maintenance, your system should continue to function beyond its warranty.

 How long is a solar panel’s warranty?